 However, if instead you continuously saw this same photographer across your feeds, you would start to get more familiar with her work.
 Once you became familiar, you would be more likely to click on her ad and check some more of her work out.
 From here you may even inquire about the services offered!

 Pro Tip 💡: To start retargeting, you will need to create a custom audience.
 This can be done by uploading your email list or capturing traffic from your website using your Facebook pixel.
-We have an week dedicated to targeting + custom audiences in our Program launching this January!
+We have an week dedicated to targeting + custom audiences in our Signature Course!

 More often than not, we’ve seen our clients hit the “boost” button without much thought into planning.
 They don’t test any copy, images, objectives, or targeting.
 Then, once the ad is done running, the only metrics they look at to determine whether their campaign was successful or not is the total cost and how many people they reached.